 I admit it, I am not a green thumb.
-I always wanted to be, but I get so confused by everything.
+I always wanted to be, but I get so confused by everything and I’m constantly looking for home and gardening tips.
 So I’ve been trying for awhile to start growing vegetables and I am so excited this year to finally be doing it.
 But what are the best vegetables for beginner gardeners?
 I need something that is fairly easy to tend and something I can plant in pots and not have to worry so much will get eaten by bugs or animals.

 The Best Vegetables For Beginner Gardeners